 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Home > Birds > Can Parrots Eat Mushrooms?
-Explanation & Alternatives
+Vet-Reviewed Explanation, Precautions & Alternatives

 PetKeen_Can Parrots Eat_mushrooms

 Parrots do not eat mushrooms in the wild because they cannot tell which ones are poisonous and which ones are not.
 They instinctively know that any mushroom they come across could be detrimental to their health, so they simply avoid them all.
-However, we humans know what mushrooms are not poisonous.
-So, since store-bought mushrooms are healthy for humans, can parrots eat them too?
-The short answer is that there is no consensus on this one.
+However, we humans know that certain mushrooms are not poisonous.
+So, since these mushrooms are healthy for humans, can parrots eat them too?
+The short answer is that there is no consensus on whether parrots can eat mushrooms.

 divider-birds